 So I looked down at the cold, big red button and did what I was asked to do.
 I pushed the big, red button.
 With that one press, the world we call Arber -- or as they call it, Earth -- is all gone.
 Destroyed, in a blink of an eye the white beam came from my ship and destroyed all bio-matter on the planet.
 Nothing could, or would, ever survive.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Allen Joseph StraithWrite a Review